 The seeds can be a range of colours.
 Mine are light brown, but they can be cream, grey, purple or black, depending on the variety.

 Pigeon peas will grow just about anywhere.
 They can cope with poor soils and little water.
 Of course they will grow faster, bigger, better, and live longer if they have plenty of water and nutrients.

 Most varieties are not frost tolerant, although there are some newer varieties that supposedly can handle a bit of frost.
 If you get freezing winters you can grow them as an annual crop.
 That's not ideal from a permaculture point of view, but it's still a great food crop and soil improver.

 You grow pigeon peas from seed.
 There are many varieties of pigeon pea around the world, from tall tree like species to smaller bushes and dwarf varieties.
 The different varieties also mature at different times.
 If you live in a cool climate grab a faster maturing species.

 If you want to take advantage of the plant's ability to fix nitrogen then you may have to inoculate the seeds.
 It depends where you live.
 (See Nitrogen Fixing Bacteria.)

 Pigeon Pea is not very specific.
-For inoculation you can use any Rhizobium of the cowpea group.
-I used a Rhizobium that I purchased for my Dolichos lablab seeds and it worked.
-(I later found out that it was indeed a cowpea Rhizobium.)
+For inoculation you can use any rhizobium of the cowpea group.
+I used a rhizobium that I had purchased for my Dolichos lablab seeds and it worked.
+(I later found out that it was indeed a cowpea rhizobium.)

 Planting depth is whatever.
 Just stick them in the ground, they'll grow.
 The seeds take about two to three weeks to germinate.
 Germination is faster in warm soils and takes longer in cooler climates.

-Initially the plant grows very slowly.
+Initially the plants grows very slowly.
 For about three months it will look like nothing much is happening, but then they take off.

 The plants are day length sensitive and will flower sooner when the days are short.